Eulachon: Economics and trade

 Indigenous communities of the Pacific Coast from California to Alaska made eulachon an important part of their diet, as well as a valuable trade item with peoples whose territories did not include spawning rivers.
 The species was caught using traps, rakes, and nets.
 The harvest continues today, with other residents taking part in the exploitation of the large runs.
 Today harvested eulachon are typically stored frozen and thawed as needed.
-They may also be dried, smoked, or canned.
+They may also be fried, dried, smoked, or canned.
 Eulachon were also processed for their rich oil.
 The usual process was to allow the fish to decompose (rot) for a week or more in a hole in the ground, then add boiling hot water and skim off the oil, which would rise to the surface, being less dense than water.
-Eulacheon oil (also known as "Eulacheon grease") was the most important product traded with inland communities; as a result, the trails over which the trade was conducted came to be known as grease trails.
-Other uses of eulacheon by non-Natives include bait for sportfishing and food for cats and dogs.
+Eulachon oil (also known as "Eulachon grease") was traded with inland communities; as a result, the trails over which the trade was conducted came to be known as grease trails.
+Other uses of eulachon by non-Natives include bait for sportfishing and food for cats and dogs.

 Conservation status

 In November 2008, the National Marine Fisheries Service (NMFS) received a petition from the Cowlitz Tribe to list a distinct population segment (DPS) of eulachon from Washington, Oregon, and California, (the so-called Southern DPS) as an endangered or threatened species under the Endangered Species Act.
 (ESA).
 NMFS found that this petition presented enough information to warrant conducting a status review of the species.
 Based on the status review NMFS proposed listing this species as threatened on March 13, 2009.
 On March 16, 2010, NOAA announced that the Southern DPS of eulachon will be listed as threatened under the ESA, effective on May 17, 2010 (See: the Federal Register notice published on May 18, 2010, at 74 FR 3178).
 On September 6, 2017, the NMFS approved a recovery plan intended to serve as a blueprint for the protection and recovery of the southern Distinct Population Segment (DPS) of eulachon (Thaleichthys pacificus) using the best available science per the requirements of the Endangered Species Act.

+In Canada, the Central Pacific Coast and Fraser River populations were classified as endangered by the Committee on the Status of Endangered Wildlife in Canada (COSEWIC) in 2011.
+At that time, the Nass / Skeena Rivers population was given threatened status, but this was downgraded to Special Concern status when the Nass / Skeena Rivers population was individually reassessed by COSEWIC in 2013.
+As of May 2023, a decision is pending on the listing of these populations under Schedule 1 of the Species at Risk Act.

+Overall, the species faces multiple threats, including overharvest, pollution, loss of freshwater spawning habitat due to logging, diversion and dam construction and climate change.
+Canadian spawning runs have been severely depleted compared to historic levels, while abrupt declines were reported in the Columbia, Fraser and Klinaklini rivers in 1994.